 Accounting for the Anomaly Zoo: A Trading Cost Perspective

 We study the trading costs of 120 published stock market anomalies.
-Our trading costs use effective spreads from TAQ data when available and an average of several low-frequency spreads otherwise.
-Trading costs nearly wipe out the average anomaly return in-sample, and completely eliminate the average anomaly return post-publication.
-Even the best-performing anomalies provide meager net returns of about 15 basis points per month post-publication.
+Trading costs use effective spreads from TAQ data when available and an average of low-frequency spreads otherwise.
+The mean in-sample anomaly return of 66 basis points per month is reduced to 9 basis points after trading costs.
+Post-publication, the average net return is only 2 basis points.
+Even the best-performing anomalies in-sample provide net returns of only 15 basis points post-publication.
 Moreover, these best net returns are fragile and tend to disappear over time.
-Our results hold across a wide variety of portfolio constructions, including many that use cost-mitigation techniques.
+The poor performance post-publication holds across many portfolio constructions, including several that use cost-mitigation techniques.

 Keywords: Stock Return Anomalies, Mispricing, Trading Costs